exakat/php-dictionary/dictionary/symbolic-analysis.ini.rst

 Symbolic analysis, also called symbolic execution, is a static analysis technique that executes a program with symbolic values instead of concrete inputs.
 Rather than tracking the actual runtime value of a variable, it tracks a symbolic expression that describes all possible values the variable could hold.

 As the analysis follows each branch in the control flow graph, it accumulates a path condition: a logical formula that describes the constraints on the symbolic inputs that would cause execution to reach that point.
-A constraint solver (SAT or SMT solver) is then used to check whether the path condition is satisfiable, and if so to produce a concrete witness input.
+A constraint solver, SAT or SMT solver, is then used to check whether the path condition is satisfiable, and if so to produce a concrete witness input.

 Applications include: